CSCfi/csc-user-guide/docs/cloud/rahti4/usage/projects_and_quota.md

 | Number of image streams (images) | 20      |
 | Size of each registry images     | 5 GiB   |

-This means that your project can use up to 4 cores and 16GiB in total.
+This means that your project can use up to 4 cores and 16GiB in total, it can be 1 Pod using the whole 4 cores and 16 GiB, 8 pods each using half a core and 2 GiB, etc...

 You can find the resource usage and quota of a project in the project view in the web interface under **Administration -> ResourceQuota** and **Administration -> LimitRanges** in the `Administrator` menu.